Vocational Trade Schools in Rhode Island

 Many trade school careers offer above-average salaries and strong demand.
 Salaries vary by factors like location, experience, and industry, but trade school occupations pay an average of around $55,000 per year, according to the Bureau of Labor Statistics (BLS).
 Installation, maintenance, and repair occupations pay an average of $50,000 per year, while personal care and service occupations pay under $33,000 per year.
 Meanwhile, management occupations pay over $96,000 per year, on average.

 The demand for many trade school careers remains high.
-For example, BLS data projects much faster-than-average job growth for paralegals, HVAC technicians, and dental hygienists between 2018 and 2028.
+For example, BLS data projects much faster-than-average job growth for HVAC technicians and dental hygienists between 2023 and 2033.

 What Kinds of Trade School Programs Are Available?